SoftwareUnderstanding/RSEF/README.md

 Usage:
 1. (assess) Assess doi for unidirectionality or bidirectionality
 2. (download) Download PDF (paper) from a doi or list
-3. (process)  Process downloaded pdf to find urls and abstract

 Options:
 --version Show the version and exit.